-How to get the IP Address in Linux
+How to Find the IP Address in Linux

-On the other hand, there are private and public IP addresses.
-The private ones are those assigned to us by an internal network.
-An example, quite common is when we have a router in our house to connect several devices.
-The router will assign a private address for each of them; however, there is also the public one which is the IP address the computer uses to access the Internet.
-It is not recommended to disclose this IP address but we will also show you how to get it.
+On top of it, there are private and public IP addresses.
+The private ones are those assigned an internal network.
+For example, a router in your house assigns an IP address to several devices connected to it.
+There is also the public one which is the IP address the computer uses to access the Internet.

-Each desktop environment has a particular graphical interface to obtain the computer’s IP address.
-However, the fastest and most efficient way is to do it from the terminal.
-Also, this method guarantees that it will work in any distribution.
+Each desktop environment has a graphical interface to obtain the computer’s IP address.
+However, the fastest and most efficient way is from the terminal.
+Also, this method works in any distribution.

 ifconfig command

-So, open a new terminal session from the main menu and run ifconfig command to list all the available network interfaces as shown below.
+Open a new terminal session from the main menu and run ifconfig command to list all the available network interfaces as shown below.
+The output displays information about all network interfaces currently in operation.
+The inet shows a private ipv4 address while inet6 shows an ipv6 address.

 Get the IP address on Linux